my approach

 what’s it like in session?

-I don’t give advice, but I am open to sharing my personal reactions/feelings about your story if that’s something you want
+• I don’t give advice, but I’m open to sharing my personal reactions if that feels helpful

 framework & modalities

-Some of the approaches I use include relational cultural theory, systems theory, narrative therapy, somatic & experiential approaches, parts work, and expressive arts therapy.
+My work is informed by relational cultural theory, systems theory, narrative therapy, somatic and experiential approaches, parts work, and expressive arts therapy.
+These frameworks offer different ways of understanding your experiences.
+But the relationship between us remains central.